How to collect evidence

 Taking a screenshot on a PC

-The guidance on this page is for collecting evidence of image-based abuse concerning adults.
-Possessing, creating or sharing sexualised images of people under 18 may be a crime.
-For more information about relevant laws in Australia, visit Lawstuff .
+Do not take screenshots or photos of illegal and restricted content, especially child sexual exploitation material.
+Possessing, creating or sharing sexualised images of people under 18 is usually unlawful.
+For more information about relevant laws in Australia, visit Youth Law Australia.

-If you encounter child sexual abuse material online, please report it to the Office via our online reporting form .
+If you encounter child sexual exploitation material online, please report it to eSafety via our online reporting form.
 Reports can be made anonymously.
+You will need to provide the location of the content, including webpage addresses (URLs), account profiles or usernames, or other information about where the material is located.